Find Trade Colleges

 81% Freshmen Loans

-Approximately 81% of the students who attend this school take out loans.
-The typical student loan amount is $7,614 a year.
+Roughly 81% of students at Paul Mitchell the School Springfield take out loans to pay for college.
+The average amount of student loans is $7,614 a year.
 Paul Mitchell the School Springfield has a 0.6% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from Paul Mitchell the School Springfield is $21,880.